adiasg/eth2-slashing-protection-rebuild/README.md

 This prevents the validator from making attestations in the current epoch, and blocks in the current slot, because of [slashing protection conditions 2, 4, and 5](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-3076.md#conditions).

 ##### Validator Activity Implications
-This may lead to some false positives from the slashing prevention detection component (i.e., messages that are not actually slashable are identified as slashable).
-However, **the validator *MAY* lose out on rewards because of inactivity in this epoch .**
+This may lead to some false positives from the slashing prevention detection component (i.e., messages that are not actually slashable are identified as slashable). **The validator *WILL* lose out on rewards because of inactivity in the current epoch.**

 #### 3. `parse_chain` (Experimental)